ansys/pyoptislang/doc/source/user_guide/troubleshooting.rst

 Timeout error when launching optiSLang
 --------------------------------------
 The default timeout for launching optiSLang is 20 seconds.
-When launching optiSLang, you can use the ``ini_timeout`` parameter to increase the timeout:
+You can use the ``ini_timeout`` parameter to increase the timeout when launching
+optiSLang:

 .. code:: python